apache/apisix-website/website/blog/2021/08/19/go-makes-Apache-APISIX-better.md

 ---
-title: Go gives Apache APISIX a run for its money
+title: How to use Go to develop Apache APISIX plugin
 slug: 2021/08/19/go-makes-apache-apisix-better
 author: Zexuan Luo
 authorURL: "https://github.com/spacewander"